 Because dual diagnosis disorders contribute to one another and because it so profoundly effects treatment, it’s important to treat the whole person.
 When you seek treatment, the potential existence of a mental illness should be a major factor in determining your personalized treatment plan.

-The significant comorbidity between mental health disorders and addiction have urged professionals in the addiction treatment field to develop comprehensive treatment plans for patients suffering from a dual diagnosis.
-According to SAMHSA, 7.9 million adults suffered from dual diagnosis in 2014, and more treatment centers are opening programs for co-occurring disorders.
+The significant comorbidity between mental health disorders and addiction have urged professionals in the addiction treatment field to develop comprehensive treatment plans for patients battling a dual diagnosis.
+According to SAMHSA, 7.9 million adults struggled with dual diagnosis in 2014, and more treatment centers are opening programs for co-occurring disorders.
 In the middle of the opioid crisis, states are also working to improve treatment options for people with dual diagnosis.

 At Ocean Breeze Recovery, this starts with an evaluation.
 Before a treatment plan is developed, a professional will evaluate you and your experience with both addiction and mental health issues.

 Dual diagnosis also highlights the importance of individualized treatment methods rather than a one-size-fits-all plan.
 Behavioral therapies, support groups, family therapy, and other treatment options should be personalized to individual needs, which allows you to get the best approach for your specific personality, spirituality, history, drug of choice, and comorbid mental disorders.

 Ocean Breeze Recovery is also committed to staying up-to-date with the latest and best treatment methods for both medical and psychological care.
 While some facilities may merely treat symptoms of withdrawal in order to get addicts through detox, we believe in treatment that results in long-lasting addiction recovery.
 Through medical monitoring, cognitive behavioral therapy, group sessions, and a variety of other treatment options, people struggling with a dual diagnosis can learn ways to overcome addiction and cope with triggers for both addiction and mental health issues.